incubyte/incubyte.github.io/content/blog/learnings-from-clean-coder.md

 Uncle Bob starts off the book by exploring the term itself.
 Without stating a single clear-cut definition, he presents various definitions from prominent computer scientists.
-Reading which, one can figure out common themes and characteristics that define 'Clean Code' being – readability, straightforward, maintainable, reads like prose, and doesn’t contain duplication.
+Reading this, one can figure out common themes and characteristics that define 'Clean Code' as being – readable, straightforward, maintainable, reads like prose, and doesn’t contain duplication.

 Core learning: Clean code has more to do with writing understandable code which is both easily maintainable and changeable, versus clever (read complicated) logic which is harder to maintain.

 ### 2. Duplication is the Evil

 Uncle Bob goes on a length about various characteristics of bad code.
-Amongst them, code duplication holds a special spot, because majority of code problems have their origins linked to duplication.
+Amongst them, code duplication holds a special spot, because the majority of code problems have their origins linked to duplication.
 It has inspired many coding patterns, techniques, and ideologies.

 For example, database normalization techniques (1NF, 2NF, 3NF…) by Codd are ultimately about removing redundancy in database design.

 In fact, paradigms like OOP, AOP, COP, and Structured Programming, are all different ways to deal with duplication.
-Duplications can be of different types, the most obvious one being repetition of the same lines of code.
+Duplications can be of different types, the most obvious one being the repetition of the same lines of code.
 A more subtle form of duplication includes a chain of if/else statements that test the same conditions over and over.

 In some cases, embracing duplication might be the way to go.
 An example would be hitting a deadline.